 The Achilles tendon is a tendon that connects the lower leg muscles and calf to the heel of the foot.
 It is the strongest tendon in the human body and is essential for making movement possible.
 Because this tendon is such an integral part of the body, any injuries to it can create immense difficulties and should immediately be presented to a doctor.

 What Are the Symptoms of an Achilles Tendon Injury?

 There are various types of injuries that can affect the Achilles tendon.
 The two most common injuries are Achilles tendinitis and ruptures of the tendon.

 Achilles tendon injuries are diagnosed by a thorough physical evaluation, which can include an MRI.
 Treatment involves rest, physical therapy, and in some cases, surgery.
 However, various preventative measures can be taken to avoid these injuries, such as:

-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.Read more about Achilles Tendon Injuries